 All GSIP interns will

-have the opportunity to participate in various activities throughout the summer
+have the opportunity to participate in various activities throughout the summer:

-3. Career Development
+2. Career Development

-The Anschutz Medical Campus Office of Inclusion and Outreach in conjunction
+Lunch series: The Anschutz Medical Campus Office of Inclusion and Outreach in conjunction

 with the CCTSI Clinical and Translational Science Institute offers a Career